younasBnHasainar/Game--0.1/README.md

 ## Build Purpose: Learning
 A mood swing game.
 We can choose between Memes, Jokes,  Quotes and Riddles via buttons.
-Game will contents parallel to our inputs.
+Game will show contents parallel to our inputs.
 Enjoy!!

 ## Preview